AbstractMelon/MapMakerDocs/makerguide/basic.md

 ### Removing Platforms

-Okay lets say you created a platform which you don't want anymore, there are two simple ways to remove it completely:
+Okay let's say you created a platform which you don't want anymore, there are two simple ways to remove it completely:

 * drag it back into the sidebar
 * click it, and press `del`

 ## Platform Handling

 Do you want to move your platform around?
 Scale it up or down?
-Rotate it however you want? then that's exactly how you do these things:
+Rotate it however you want?
+Then that's exactly how you do these things:

 ### Moving Platforms